smtd-pat/tech-suite-manual/davis-studio.md

 ## Lighting System

 This manual only contains basic documentation on the lighting system.
-Keep in mind that you must have a Davis Studio Certification L to use the system.
-For information on using the console, please refer to the console’s manual.
+Keep in mind that you must have a Davis Studio L Certification to use the system.
+For information on using the console, please refer to the [console’s manual](https://www.etcconnect.com/WorkArea/DownloadAsset.aspx?id=10737510864).

 ### ETC Ion Basics